and bring you peace and prosperity…..(Pr 3:2).

 I believe one of the greatest evangelistic tools any Christian can offer is a still, quiet presence for any life overwhelmed by chaos and anxiety.
 You see, a life marked by such peace draws people into places of God’s abundance.

 Leading people to the promised land first starts with taking their hand.
 To take someone’s hand we have to stay long enough to earn their trust.
 We must be willing to go with them into their chaos and offer a solution.
-Not with many words to fix their problems, but with a heart that is still, soft, and quiet, allowing God to speak into their life through the presence of our hearts.
+Not with many words to fix their problems, but with a heart that is still, soft, and quiet, allowing God to speak into their lives through His presence in us.

 Speak of the Lord’s goodness when the opportunity presents itself and be wise in all things, but don’t bring more anxiety into their present chaos by trying to fix all of their problems.
 Share the good news that Jesus rescues sinners, grab their hand and if they are willing, walk with them into the promised land of God’s peace.